alnitak/flutter_soloud/WEB_NOTES.md

 ## The problems

-The AudioIsolate was causing many problems related to web workers.
+The AudioIsolate was causing many problems related to web workers when trying to port to web.
 It was used to monitor all the sound states and to send some operations to the native code.
 These operations were not working inside a JS Worker because web audio is not supported.

 The `AudioIsolate` [has been removed](https://github.com/alnitak/flutter_soloud/pull/89) and all the logic has been implemented natively.
-Events like audio finished are sent from C back to Dart.
+Events like `voice ended` are sent from C back to Dart.
 However, since it is not possible to call Dart from a native thread (the audio thread), a new web worker is created using the WASM `EM_ASM` directive.
 This allows sending the `audio finished` event back to Dart via the worker.
 Here an example just to let me explain and receive suggestions/critiques:
 ```CPP
 // On C side define an inline function to create the Web Worker and another
 // to send messages to the listening worker in Dart.